devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 ## Step 2: Improve the parts of the query

-One of the biggest issues with the original query is that it doesn’t follow a clear logical flow.
-It’s hard to see where information is being joined/added/removed/etc. So, we take advantage of [Common Table Expressions (CTEs)](https://www.postgresql.org/docs/10/queries-with.html){:target="_blank"}{:rel="noopener"} for two reasons:
+One of the biggest issues with the original query is that it doesn't follow a clear logical flow.
+It's hard to see where information is being joined/added/removed/etc. So, we take advantage of [Common Table Expressions (CTEs)](https://www.postgresql.org/docs/10/queries-with.html){:target="_blank"}{:rel="noopener"} for two reasons:

 1. To clean up the logic flow, which makes it easier to read
 2. To improve performance by temporarily persisting this information for the duration of the query